CBH Student Handbook

 Web Print Release Stations in CPHB

 There are two Web Print Release Stations, which are located in S206 and S207.
 These stations will allow you to print from your personal laptop or home computer (with internet connectivity).
-Here are further instructions — https://its.uiowa.edu/support/article/102875.
+Here are further instructions from ITS Support.
 Once you print from your wireless laptop or home system, the print job is not released (and or charged) until you go to the Web Print Release Station (located in S206 or S207) and release it.

-- Public Health Facilities – Room Reservations, after hours access, lost and found, lockers
+- College of Public Health Facilities – Room Reservations, after-hours access, parking, and more

 - ID Card Services